![]() |

 4ea Baby Yellow Beets

-15ea Sprigs of fresh Thyme
+15ea Sprigs of fresh thyme

-1ea Blood Oranges, Peeled and cut into
+1ea Blood Oranges, Peeled and cut into segments

 1ea 5x5 piece of Lavash

-Extra Virgin
+Extra Virgin Olive Oil

 2 ½ c Micro Greens